yiannisp1822/Project1_FinanceData/README.md

 Each data set is edited to bring the date in the index column and retain only 1 column showing the data of interest.

 1. Concatenate
-Concatenate all the data frames into a single data frame that includes all the data from 2007 to 2024 monthly.
+Concatenate all the data frames into a single frame that includes all the monthly data from 2007 to 2024.

 1. Run correlations matrix and visualizations to observe the relationships between the data